Is the April 2026 ADA Deadline Being Delayed? What the DOJ's Interim Final Rule Means

 Do not gamble your compliance budget on a reprieve that may never come, may be temporary, or may come with new requirements that are equally demanding.

-• Run a free accessibility scan — save dated results as documentation • Get your compliance certificate — timestamp your good faith effort • Read the complete April 2026 deadline guide
+Run a free accessibility scan — save dated results as good faith documentation • Get a Full Site Audit with compliance certificate ($47) — timestamp your efforts before the deadline • Read the complete April 2026 deadline guide • Check your state-specific requirements — state laws apply regardless of federal rule

 **Disclaimer:** This article provides general information about ADA regulations and is not legal advice.
 Every organization's situation is different.
 Consult with a qualified ADA attorney for guidance specific to your circumstances.